 Dismissed when you have just started your job, is stressful and never easy.
 You so looked forward to that job.
-Yes it was a struggle to begin with.
+Sometimes you turned down other offers or opportunities to take this one.
+Yes, it was a struggle, to begin with.
 But who doesn’t struggle when they have just started a job?
-The aspirations of that the job was going to bring have been taken away from you.
-You told your family, friends about your new job, new beginning and now its gone.
+Employers would know this.
+The aspirations that the job was going to bring have been taken away from you.
+You told your family, and friends about your new job, a new beginning and now it’s gone.
 What do I tell everybody?
 Dismissed During the Probation Period, you need answers.

 What Can I Do?
 What Are My Options, My Rights?

-We get many enquiries regarding what are on the surface unfair dismissal enquiries for employees who have worked a relatively a short period of time, in what’s referred to as the probation period.
-Dismissed during the probation period is stressful and confusing.
-Todays article discusses “dismissed during the probation”
+We get many enquiries regarding what is on the surface unfair dismissal enquiries for employees who have worked a relatively short period of time, in what’s referred to as the probation period.
+Dismissing during the probation period is stressful and confusing.
+Today’s article discusses “dismissed during the probation”.